 - About mailing forms: Send mailed forms to the address below.
 You don't have to have all the information complete on the form before submitting, however, all information will need to be completed for a timely decision.

-Coverage determinations and appeals about prescription drugs can be sent to:Blue MedicareRx (PDP)
+Coverage determinations and appeals about prescription drugs can be sent to:MedImpact Healthcare Systems, Inc.

-- If you have questions on coverage determinations, appeals, or would like to file a grievance,
+- If you have questions or concerns or want to check the status of coverage determinations, appeals, or would like to file a grievance,

 - or questions about making an appointment of representation (AOR)

 - or if you need help in completing the AOR form

 Acceptable forms of authorization documentation:

 - Document showing an individual authorized by a court or authorized under State or other applicable law.
 An authorized individual could include, but is not limited to, a court appointed guardian, an individual with durable power of attorney, a health care proxy, a person designated under a health care consent statute or an executor of an estate.
 Legal authorization documentation is valid until its expiration date noted in the document, unless revoked.